-In this article, we discuss the various issues and present Cryptomathic’s approach to central key and crypto management that has been adopted by major banks.
-Many banking and finance organizations face challenges during implementation and maintenance of cryptography on both new projects and legacy systems.
+This article discusses the various issues around key management and presents Cryptomathic’s approach to central key and crypto management that has been adopted by major banks.
+To protect sensitive data, many banking and finance organizations face challenges during the implementation and maintenance of cryptography on both new projects and legacy systems.

-Over time, major banking organizations adopted network-based Hardware Security Modules (HSMs) for securing mission-critical infrastructure such as PKI and online transactions.
+Over time, major banking organizations adopted network-based Hardware Security Modules (HSMs) for securing mission-critical infrastructures such as Public Key Infrastructure (PKI) and online transactions.

 Do you see an increase in HSM purchases?